 There are, of course, perks to being a US citizen, and it’s important to stop and think for a minute about the trade-offs before giving up your passport.

 Not everybody is going to know where Paraguay is located.
 That may be a good thing, but it’s probably not a factor that will work in your favor.
 At least when you show up with a US, UK, or Australian passport, everyone knows that country and most everyone will figure that you’re wealthy and let you in.

 So keep that in mind.

-From my experience working with individuals over the years, most people won’t need to worry about renouncing their citizenship.
-If you have your company in one country, bank in another, live overseas and are happy to live off the Foreign Earned Income Exclusion, then your offshore strategy can be relatively simple.
+From our experience working with clients over the years, most people won’t need to worry about renouncing their citizenship.
+If you have your company in one country, bank in another, live overseas, and are happy to live off the Foreign Earned Income Exclusion.
+Your offshore strategy can be relatively simple.

-If you’re looking for multiple bank accounts and all kinds of foreign investments and passive income, then your life will be harder as a US citizen.
+If you’re looking for multiple bank accounts, foreign investments, and passive income, your life will be harder as a US citizen.
 At that point, it becomes an issue of getting your second passport so you can remain a US citizen while running your business offshore and still following the rules.

-Having a second passport is a great Plan B. And most people I talk to just want the Plan B because they want to be protected.
-For those who eventually want to renounce, however, just keep in mind that the world is changing and it’s getting harder and harder to be a nomad with a second-rate passport.
+Having a second passport is a great Plan B. And most people we talk to just want the Plan B because they want to be protected.
+For those who eventually want to renounce, however, just keep in mind that the world is changing.